- Book Club: The Phoenix Project (Chapters 1-3)

 The chapter opens on Wednesday with Bill taking Paige out to breakfast.
 She says she has never seen him this stressed.
 Bill tells her that he has no idea when life will be normal again.

 Paige says she doesn’t know why Bill decided to accept the job.
-He thinks to himself that he thinks the organization is better off because of his contributions and is happy he’s one of the people that can try to fend off the outsourcing.
+He thinks to himself that the organization is better off because of his contributions and is happy he’s one of the people that can try to fend off the outsourcing.

 Bill starts thinking about how the pay raise will help his family pay down their debt.
 Paige catches him wandering off in thought and says she wishes they picked someone else for the job.